 Nairobi is Kenya’s principal economic, administrative and cultural centre, with a vibrant culture, fabulous restaurants and exciting nightlife.
 But the rich cultural heritage, as displayed in these three Nairobi museums, is also another fascinating aspect of the city.

-So if you are on a visit to Kenya’s capital city and looking to venture out of your hotel for a few hours or so, here’s a list of three amazing Nairobi museums within the city CBD that will definitely be worth your while.
+So if you are on a visit to Kenya’s capital city and looking to venture out of your hotel for a few hours or so, here’s a list of four amazing Nairobi museums within the city CBD that will definitely be worth your while.

 These museums provide evidence of the city’s historical significance and also the cultural richness of Kenya and Nairobi in particular.

 The Nairobi National Museum

 The Nairobi National Museum is situated on Museum Hill road, five to ten minutes away from the CBD and accessible both by public and private means.
 It is the perfect one-stop for visitors, presenting them with Kenya’s rich history, nature, culture and contemporary art.

 The museum houses an extensive ornithological collection representing most of Kenya’s thousand-odd species of birds.
 The Geology Gallery contains a great deal of interesting information on plate tectonics and the life cycle of volcanoes, which is particularly relevant to the Rift Valley regions.
 The Gallery of Contemporary East African Art is an exhibition area where artists from East Africa display their artwork.
 The Prehistoric Gallery houses the palaeontology exhibits, highlighting the East African region as the cradle of mankind.